 On September 1, 2019, the penalty for stealing anything that is considered mail increased.
 Under House Bill 37, porch pirates can now be charged with a felony for stealing mail or packages, including a letter, postcard, package, bag, or sealed article from a person’s premises without the consent of the owner.

-The punishment can range from a Class A misdemeanor all the way up to a first-degree felony depending on the number of addresses mail is taken from.
-For example, anyone caught stealing from more than 50 addresses can be charged with a first-degree felony, punishable by up to life in prison.
+The punishment can range from a Class A misdemeanor all to a third-degree felony depending on the number of addresses from which mail is taken.
+For example, anyone caught stealing from more than 30 addresses can be charged with a third-degree felony, punishable by 2 to 10 years in prison.
 Stealing from less than 10 addresses is a Class A misdemeanor, punishable by up to a year in jail.

 Charges may also be upgraded if there is proof that the offender intended to obtain someone else’s identifying information or steal from the address of a disabled or elderly person.

 A person who commits package theft could also be guilty of a federal crime.
 Under Section 1708 of the United States Code, mail theft is defined as taking any piece of mail that is not your own for any reason.
-This could include a letter, a package delivered by a mail carrier, or a package that is left in a designated delivery area.
+This could include a letter, a package delivered by a mail carrier, or a package left in a designated delivery area.